-The proposed project is a transportation corridor improvement project located in Charleston and Berkeley counties.
-To date, the project study area has been defined as a 4.6-mile-long mainline corridor of SC 41 including from US 17 across the Wando River Bridge to Clements Ferry Road.
-The project also includes improvements to the intersection of SC 41 and US 17 and completion of the tie in of Gregorie Ferry Road between SC 41 and US 17 (Figure 1).
-SC 41 is a two-lane highway that provides vehicular access between US 17 and Clements Ferry Road, as well as north to Huger, South Carolina.
+Charleston County proposes to improve SC Highway 41 (SC 41) for a total of approximately 5.6 miles from US Highway 17 (US 17) across the Wando River Bridge to Clements Ferry Road, located in Berkeley and Charleston Counties, South Carolina (Error!
+Reference source not found.).
+The proposed project also includes improvements to the intersection of SC 41 and US 17, a new tie-in road between SC 41 and Winnowing Way, and a 1.3-mile new location roadway, Laurel Hill Parkway, between SC 41 and Park West Boulevard.
 The purpose of the proposed project is to accommodate an increase in traffic volume by improving roadway capacity and system continuity throughout the project limits.
 This section of SC 41 serves as a minor arterial that has experienced an increase in traffic due to regional growth, and currently sustains operations that exceed capacity and are projected to worsen over time.